 The amount of Precipitable Water Vapour (PWV) present in the Earth's atmosphere can heavily impact on Mid-infrared observations.
-Operations-wide, a prior knowledge of the PWV content will seriously impact on efficient service and visitor mode VISIR observations.
-As part of the VISIR upgrade project, and starting November 2011, real-time PWV monitor will be available on Paranal1.
-It is expected that the PWV value will be used as user-defined a constraint parameter starting from Period 90 (October 2012- April 2013).
+Operations-wise, a prior knowledge of the PWV content will seriously impact on efficient service and visitor mode VISIR observations.
+As part of the VISIR upgrade project, and starting December 2011, real-time PWV monitor is now available on Paranal1.
+The commissioning of the PWV monitor shows that it meets all specifications: